 Checking in will be a contactless process to ensure the safety of our community.

-Meals will be prepared and delivered for you daily, based upon any dietary restrictions and/or food allergies that you disclosed to Residential Life when you were relocated to quarantine housing.
+Meals will be prepared and delivered to you daily, based upon any dietary restrictions and/or food allergies that you disclosed to Residential Life when you were relocated to the housing location.

-If you need to provide additional information regarding your diet, please call the Residential Life On-Duty Staff phone (518-337-6352).
+If you need to provide additional information regarding your diet, please contact Residential Life using the phone numbers listed on the bottom of this page.

 These will be complete meals, with appropriate sides and beverages, that are ready to be put into the refrigerator and then reheated when you want to eat.